 Present Day at Upendo

-Since 2002, Upendo has expanded to become the home of 39 orphan girls and a primary school for over 200 local children.
+Since 2002, Upendo has expanded to become the home of more than 55 orphaned girls and a primary school for almost 200 local children.
 Upendo is run by a dedicated staff consisting of a social worker, two housemothers, three farm assistants, two night guards, and 8 teachers along with a Board of Directors.
 Six classrooms have been constructed in addition to volunteer quarters and a water tank since 2002.
 Upendo’s goal of self-sufficiency reaches back to 2007 when a posho (grain) mill was purchased to allow Upendo to mill the corn they grow and to process corn for local villagers to increase revenue.
 The school has built a fish farm on their land to help decrease food costs while selling excess fish to the local community.
 Finally, additional revenue is received from the day students who are charged tuition fees (based on their family’s ability to pay) to attend Upendo Primary School.

 Upendo’s Plan for the Future